 These gorgeous dogs are bright, bubbly, and loyal.
 They have long, wavy fur that must be groomed regularly to keep it from matting, but the work is well worth the silky-smooth texture that makes cuddle time so cozy.
 They like to play, but they are not too active, so they can do well with both outdoorsy owners and homebodies.

 Those looking for a tiny dog that can easily fit in a carrying bag or be held with one arm should look no further than the Chihuahua.
 Most of these dogs weigh less than 8 pounds and stand at only about 8 inches as adults.
 They are fun loving and tend to portray “big dog” attitudes, which can get them into trouble sometimes.

 6. Chinese Crested

-This unique toy dog breed may either be hairless except on the head, near the paws, and on the tail or have a soft, silky coat of fur all over their bodies.
+This unique toy dog breed may be hairless except on the head, near the paws, and on the tail, or they can have a soft, silky coat of fur all over their bodies.
 Both types of Chinese Crested walk with elegance and tend to be reserved when meeting new people for the first time.
 When they are comfortable with their surroundings, they are playful and interactive.

 7. English Toy Spaniel

 These dogs were originally bred to be companions for kings, but today, they are popular companions among households of all kinds throughout the world.
-These are Spaniels through and through, which means that they need plenty of exercise and interaction to lead a happy and healthy life.
-They are smart and eager to please, which makes them easy to train.
+These are Spaniels through and through, which means they need plenty of exercise and interaction to lead happy and healthy lives.
+They are smart and eager to please, though, which makes them easy to train.

 The Havanese is a funny, cheerful dog that comes from Cuba.
 Their big, alert eyes give them a human-like quality that is hard to overlook.
-They have soft, silky coats of fur and proud tails that stand above their back ends.
-They also have sturdy, athletic bodies that make them efficient on the agility course.
+They have a soft, silky coat of fur and a proud tail that stands above their back end.
+They also have a sturdy, athletic body that makes them efficient on the agility course.